IrynaTopolna/Tech-part-test-task/README.md

 ## Requirements:

 - Semantic, valid and fixed in px design according to the layout;
-- Once clicked on 'Follow' button text changed to 'Following' with requiring design.
+- Once clicked on 'Follow' button text has to change to 'Following' and to have requiring design.
 The number of followers increases by one;
 - Result must be fixed even after page reloading;
-- On repeated click text and style of the button returnes to default, the number of followers decreases by one;
+- On repeated click text and style of the button returns to default, the number of followers decreases by one;
-- If number of followers more than 999, in UI thousands has to be separated by ',';
+- If number of followers more than 999, in UI thousands has to be separated by ','
 - Personal backend has to be created with [mockapi.io](https://mockapi.io/);
 - Pagination has to be done with 'Load more' button implementation;